embatty/KL_2025/course_modules_2025/DetectingResistance/DetectingResistance.md

 Navigate to the directory for this practical:
 ```
+cd DetectingResistance
 ```
-and make sure you can see the assemblies for the strains we are using in the `data` directory.
+and make sure you can see the assemblies and raw data for the strains we are using in the `data` directory.

 ## 4. WGS-based prediction of AMR using AMRFinderPlus <a name="amrfinder"></a>